Sahib-Garey Said-Galiev: Biography

 Born in Ufa into a working-class family, in 1915 he was drafted into the army, in 1916 he was an agitator of the committee of the RSDLP in Yekaterinburg.

 After the February Revolution of 1917 he became a member of the regimental committee and the Yekaterinburg Soviet and chairman of the garrison committee of Muslim soldiers.
 In March 1917 he joined the Bolshevik Party.
 From July 1917, chairman of the Ural Regional Muslim Council.
-In 1918–1919, he was the Commissar for Nationalities of the Kazan Council, a member of the Tatar-Bashkir Bureau of the Ufa Provincial Committee, and a teacher of Muslim military-political courses at the Political Department of the Central Muslim Military Collegium.
+In 1918–1919, he was the Commissar for Nationalities of the Kazan Soviet Workers' and Peasants' Republic, a member of the Tatar-Bashkir Bureau of the Ufa Provincial Committee, and a teacher of Muslim military-political courses at the Political Department of the Central Muslim Military Collegium.
 In November 1919, a delegate to the 2nd All-Russian Congress of Communist Organizations of the Peoples of the East (CONV), was elected chairman of the Central Bureau of the CONV under the Central Committee of the Russian Communist Party (b).